osrf/gazebo_tutorials/ftu/tutorial3.md

 ### The Panels

-Both side panels, right and left, can be displayed, hidden or resized by pulling the bar that separates them from the scene.
+Both side panels—right and left—can be displayed, hidden or resized by dragging the bar that separates them from the scene.

 **TODO: mark the panels in the image**

 [[file:files/gazebo-boot-screen-panels.png|600px]]

-#### Left panel
+#### Left Panel

-The left panel appears by default when launching gazebo application and provides the abilitiy to interact with the simulator in different ways from the tabs
+The left panel appears by default when you launch Gazebo.
+There are three tabs in the panel:
-available:

-* **WORLD** tab: The world tab allows the user to check out and modify a good part of the parameteres that affects your simulation.
-The whole list of the simulated objects (models) can be explored, the physics parameters can be adjusted or the user main view on the scene (meny entry GUI > Camera) can be moved.
+* **WORLD** tab: The World tab displays the models that are currently in the scene, and allows you to view and modify the models' parameters, like their physics properties.
+WHAT DOES THIS MEAN?: Or the user main view on the scene (menu entry GUI > Camera) can be moved.

-* **INSERT** tab: The insert tab allows the user to interactively add new objects (models) to the simulation by drag and drop them into the simulation screen.
+* **INSERT** tab: The Insert tab is where you add new objects (models) to the simulation.
+Click (and release) on the model you want to insert, and click again in the Scene to add it.

-* **LAYERS** tab: The layers tab displays the different visualization groups that are available in the simulation, if any.
-This is an optional feature to help organizing the visuals of the simulation but the tab can be empty in most of the cases.
+* **LAYERS** tab: The Layers tab organizes and displays the different visualization groups that are available in the simulation, if any.
+WHAT IS A VSUALIZATION GROUP?
+This is an optional feature, so this tab will be empty in most cases.

-#### Right panel (hidden by default)
+#### Right Panel (hidden by default)

-The right panel is hidden by default, pull from the bar to open it.
-The right panel can be used to interact with some of the different mobile parts of a robot (the joints).
-If there is no object or static objects in the simulator the panel does not display any information.
+The right panel is hidden by default.
+Click and drag the bar to open it.
+The right panel can be used to interact with the mobile parts of a model (the joints).
+If there are no models, or only static models (meaning they don't have joints) in the Scene, the panel does not display any information.

 ### The Toolbars

-The gazebo screen present two different toolbars located just above and below of the Scene part.
+The Gazebo interface has two Toolbars.
+One is located just above the Scene, and the other is just below.

-#### Upper toolbar
+#### Upper Toolbar

-The main gazebo toolbar includes some of the most used actions when interacting with the simulator such as: selection, move, rotate and scale objects; create simple static shapes or copy/paste.
+The main Toolbar includes some of the most-used options for interacting with the simulator, such as buttons to: select, move, rotate, and scale objects; create simple static shapes (models with no moving parts IS THIS AN ACCURATE DEFINITION?); and copy/paste.
+Go ahead and play around with each button to see how it behaves.

 **TODO: add description to options**

 [[file:files/gazebo-upper-toolbar.png|600px]]

-#### Bottom bar
+#### Bottom Toolbar

-The bottom toolbar displays data about the simulation, specially the simulation time and its relationship with the real life time.
-This is known as real time factor.
+The Bottom Toolbar displays data about the simulation, like the simulation time and its relationship to real-life time.
+"Simulation time" refers to how quickly time is passing in the simulator when a simulation is running.
+Simulation can be slower or faster than real time, depending on how much computation is required to run the simulation.

+"Real time" refers to the actual time that is passing in real life as the simulator runs.
+The relationship between the simulation time and real time is known as the "real time factor."
+It's the ratio of simulation time to real time.
+IS THIS ACCURATE?
+GIVE AN EXAMPLE?

 **TODO: add description to options**